PranavSingh4444/CODSOFT/README.md

 These tasks were completed as part of the Java Programming Internship at CODSOFT, focused on improving Java fundamentals through practical coding problems.

-> Completed by Pranav Singh
+> Completed by Pranav Kumar Singh
 Java Programming Intern | CODSOFT